‘Two best friends. One killer weekend’

 Of course, he does!
 And, let’s be honest, you figured that out as soon as I mentioned him.
 As I’ve said before, the best Lifetime films are always a little bit predictable.
 You don’t necessarily watch these films to be shocked.
 You watch them so that you can talk back to the screen as the characters in the movie make the most obvious mistakes possible.
 That’s part of the fun of a good Lifetime film.
 From the minute that Lucas shows up, it’s obvious that he’s not just some innocent hiker who happened to stumble across the beach house.
 It’s obvious to everyone but Tara and Amy.

-But that doesn’t really matter.
+But that doesn’t matter.
 Though it may be predictable, Dead in the Water is still a lot of fun.
-In fact, it’s probably one of the more enjoyable films that I’ve seen on Lifetime recently.
+It’s probably one of the more enjoyable films that I’ve seen on Lifetime recently.
 This film delivers exactly what you want from a movie like this — attractive people in attractive locations dealing with sudden melodrama and a lot of sexual tension.
-Director Nanea Miyata does a good job of generating suspense, especially early on in the film when Tara is struggling to figure out whether or not there’s really someone in the house or if her own paranoia is getting the better of her.
+Director Nanea Miyata does a good job of generating suspense, especially early on in the film when Tara is struggling to figure out whether or not there’s someone in the house or if her paranoia is getting the better of her.
 In the two main roles, Angela Gulner and Catherine Lidstone both give good performances.
 You believe them as best friends, right down to their occasional disagreements.
 Seriously, the occasional disagreements are a key part of having a best friend.
 You love them even when you know you’re driving them crazy.
+Dead in the Water is a lot of fun.
+Keep an eye out for it.

 Trailer: